 Even though the highest point is Mount Gimie, at the island’s center, it’s the two Pitons that are most emblematic of St. Lucia and one of the best places to see in the world.
 The trailhead to climb the largest, Gros Piton, begins on a beach, and you’ll need a guide to accompany you.

 The strenuous hike takes about two or three hours to reach the summit at 2,600 feet, and another hour and a half back down.
 The trail quickly begins to gain in elevation, but also dramatic views, and the reward is a view over Petit Piton as well as the beaches of the west side of the island and the sparkling sea below.
+You’ll see why it’s consider one of the best places to hike in the Caribbean.

 2: Hire A Water Taxi To Anse Chastanet Beach